steffancarrington/steffancarrington/README.md

 Committed to continuous learning, I actively refine my skills and embrace new challenges—confidently exploring unfamiliar technologies to expand my capabilities and enhance the solutions I deliver.
 I’m currently deepening my knowledge of Node.js, AI, and Full Stack Development.

-When I’m away from my screen, you’ll find me at the gym 🏋️, camping 🏕️, or out on a hike ⛰️ with Axel, my big black Czech Shepherd 🐺.
+When I’m away from my screen, you’ll find me at the gym 🏋️, camping 🏕️, or out on a hike ⛰️ with our dog Axel 🐺.

 ---